 Location Sharing is More Than a Cell Setting

 Tagging a location on social media isn’t the only way your babysitter could be giving away your address.
-They could mention an unusual feature of your home, like the cool concrete steps, or the rooster mailbox on the east side of town could be enough to hint that you’re not home.
+They could mention an unusual feature of your home that could be enough to hint the location.
 Prohibiting photos, locations, or tags is a great rule.
 It can be especially important to mention if your home is Insta-worthy and you don’t want strangers to know where you live or when you aren’t at home.

 You don’t have to completely ban your sitter from the internet.
 Google is sharing your information with marketers all the time.
 Your sitter may need the internet for homework or to finish an online class.
 Or if she says she wants to Snapchat after your child goes to bed, just make sure she knows the rules still apply.